 Do you have other helpful tools that we should include on this list?
 Email us at email@example.com and let us know!
 If you enjoy these tools and want to receive more free resources, sign up here and join our powerful community of changemakers.

 If these tools inspire you and you’re ready to take your impact idea to the next level, join us for our Executive Program in Social Impact Strategy.
-The 8-month program is completed primarily online, so you can learn from wherever you are at your own pace.
+The 8-month program of long term loans is completed primarily online, so you can learn from wherever you are at your own pace.
 It also includes two in-person convenings at Penn, which allows you to make connections in person and put your knowledge into practice.
 At the end of the course, which starts in January, you’ll earn a certificate in Social Impact Strategy from Penn.